What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

-For the majority of us, our set point range (and our target weight) isn’t a BMI of 19 or even 20.
+For the majority of us, our set point range (and our target weight) isn’t a BMI of nineteen or even twenty.
 Nor is it the dangerously low weight we’ve managed to starve ourselves into.
-Often it’s up in what could be deemed as the uncomfortable mid-’20s.
+Often it’s up in what could be deemed as the uncomfortable mid-twenties.
 Once you reach your set point range, your body tends to hover in and around that weight as you continue to eat normally (i.e without restriction, binging, etc).

-It’s often misunderstood that set point is a specific number.
-The truth is that it’s a range, and can vary up to 5lbs each way.
+It’s often misunderstood that a set point is a specific number.
+The truth is that it’s a range, and can vary up to five pounds each way.
 Once established, your body will fight to stay within that weight range in a variety of ways.

-“Your body will fight for a place that it feels most comfortable and able to function.”
+“Your body will fight for a place where it feels most comfortable and able to function.”

 >> Forget about the scales.

 If my fourteen-year battle with anorexia has proven anything, it’s that the scale holds a power I simply can’t understand or avoid.
 Every time I relapse it has something to do with the number displayed on the scale.
 Whether it’s in the doctor’s office, my home, or in the gym, those numbers will always make me horrible.

 I want to touch on this subject a little later when I finally manage to divorce myself completely from the scale.
 For now, however, I can only dream of the day that I finally allow my body to be what she wants to be, weight included.